sharmine-s/sql-databases/challenges/02_test_driving_model_repository_classes.md

 In the realm of PostgreSQL, we manipulate tables, column names and records.
 However, in Ruby programs, we represent data using classes, objects and attributes.
-We therefore need a way to "transform" the data retrieved from the database into data that can be used by our program.
+We therefore need a way to "transform" the data retrieved from the database into data that can be used in our program.

 To achieve this, you will learn how to build two kind of classes — they're regular Ruby classes, but designed to achieve a specific purpose in our program: